Anbeeld/ACAI/docs/analysis.md

 Where it breaks down:

-- the consistency is not total: the robot event checks `aai_var_energy_income_medium` instead of the trigger-wrapped `aai_boolean_energy_income_medium`, and that variable is never set — demonstrating exactly the failure mode the trigger wrappers were designed to prevent
+- the consistency is not total: the robot event checks `aai_var_energy_income_medium` instead of the trigger-wrapped `aai_boolean_energy_income_medium`, and that variable is never set — demonstrating exactly the failure mode the trigger wrappers were designed to prevent (see quirks, item 1)
 - the edict simulation system (`gai_edict.2`) uses its own inline thresholds (3000+ energy, >25 energy/month) rather than the shared economy booleans, creating a parallel decision model for buff eligibility

 #### 3. The repository targets actual AI failure modes, not just abstract weights